kkovati/Sail/README.md

 # Sail
- Neural network learns to sail
+ Neural network learns to sail with genetic algorithm